tigoe/SensorExamples/EnvironmentalSensors/PMS5003_AQI_sensor/readme.md

   int particle10 = (buffer[25] << 8) + buffer[26];
 ```

 You could program the parsing just like that, but it's a lot of typing.
-In the example [PMS5003AQISensorRead]({{site.codeurl}}/EnvironmentalSensors/PMS5003_AQI_sensor/PMS5003AQISensorRead/PMS5003AQISensorRead.ino), these lines are boiled down to a for loop as follows:
+In the [PMS5003AQISensorRead]({{site.codeurl}}/EnvironmentalSensors/PMS5003_AQI_sensor/PMS5003AQISensorRead/PMS5003AQISensorRead.ino) program, these lines are boiled down to a for loop as follows:

 ```arduino
  // boil 26 bytes down into 13 data values: